llm-bible/llm-bible.github.io/_publications/abeysinghe2024challenges.markdown

 ---
 layout: publication
-title: The Challenges Of Evaluating LLM Applications\: An Analysis Of Automated, Human, And Llm-based Approaches
+title: The Challenges Of Evaluating LLM Applications&#58; An Analysis Of Automated, Human, And Llm-based Approaches
 authors: Abeysinghe Bhashithe, Circi Ruhan
 conference: "Arxiv"
 year: 2024